-We’re approaching big crowds at Disneyland and today we’re talking about how to deal with maximum crowd levels at The Disneyland Resort when it’s super packed.
+We’re approaching big crowds at Disneyland with the addition of Star Wars: Galaxy’s Edge and today we’re talking about how to deal with maximum crowd levels at The Disneyland Resort when it’s super packed.

 Disney doesn’t release official crowd and capacity numbers but various sources put the cap at around 80,000 for Disneyland Park alone.
 Let’s put that into perspective for a minute.
 During an October visit with fall break crowds in full force, my sister waited in the FASTPASS line for Buzz Lightyear’s Astro Blasters for 35 minutes.

 She said the park was packed!
 When she asked a Cast Member about the crowds he gave her the inside scoop: a typical Tuesday has about 15,000 guests and that day there were 48,000 guests.
 48,000 guests feels packed to a frequent park visitor and the capacity is around 80,000?
 Yikes!

 Looking into Madame Leota’s crystal ball gives us a quick glimpse into the spring break, summer and holiday crowd forecasts at Disneyland.
 It’s packed!
 See our yearly planning calendar here.